Drug Addiction Excuse for Filing Tax Return Late?

-Can drug addiction or migraines be an excuse for filing a tax return late?
+Drug addiction is a medical condition.
+It can be a very serious and life-altering medical condition.
+This begs the question as to whether drug addiction or migraines be an excuse for filing a tax return late or for abating late filing penalties.
 The court addresses this in Jordan v.
 Commissioner, T.C.
 Memo.
 2005-266, for a life insurance salesman who became addicted to OxyContin prescribed for his severe headaches.

 Facts & Procedural History

-Mr. Jordan was a life insurance salesman.
-Mr. Jordan had a medical condition whereby he experienced headaches.
+The taxpayer in this case is a life insurance salesman.
+He had a medical condition that resulted in headaches.
 He had seen numerous doctors and has tried a variety of different medications and treatments for his headaches, such as Darvocet, Percocet, Ativan, and even injections of Botox in his neck.

 His doctor prescribed OxyContin in 1996 and increased the dosage over the years.
-Mr. Jordan became dependent on OxyContin and sought additional prescriptions from other doctors and early refills of the medication.
+The taxpayer became dependent on OxyContin and sought additional prescriptions from other doctors and early refills of the medication.

-In October of 2003, the IRS contacted Mr. Jordan about his unfiled tax returns.
-Mr. Jordan did not provide the information the IRS requested and the IRS issued a notice of deficiency to Mr. Jordan.
+In October 2003, the IRS contacted the taxpayer about his unfiled tax returns.
+The taxpayer did not provide the information the IRS requested and the IRS issued a notice of deficiency.

 Reasonable Cause to Avoid Penalties